vesuxyz/docs/blog/2026-01-27-new-curator-clearstar/index.md

 ### About sUSN

-sUSN is the yield-bearing version of USN from Noon Capital.
-Yield accrues directly to the token over time, increasing its value without any additional actions.
+sUSN is the yield-bearing version of USN, a USD-backed stablecoin from Noon Capital.
+Yield accrues directly into the token over time, increasing its value without additional actions.

 It can be used as collateral to borrow USDC or with Vesu’s Multiply feature to increase exposure to its built-in yield.